Dr Ramsey Affifi

 - Affifi, R. (2011).
 What Weston's spider and my shorebirds might mean for Bateson's Mind: Wandering in Interspecies Curricula.
 Canadian Journal of Environmental Education 16, 46-58.

-- Affifi, R. & Christie, B. (forthcoming).
+- Affifi, R. & Christie, B. (In press).
 Learning for (un)sustainability: Pedagogy for life and death.
 Environmental Education Research.

 - Affifi, R., Blenkinsop, S., Humphreys, C. & Joldersma, C. (2017).
 Introduction to ecologizing philosophy of education.
 Studies in Philosophy of Education.
 Doi: 10.1007/s11217-017-9574-3.